luyadev/luya.io/docs/guide/concepts/core.md

 composer create-project luyadev/luya-kickstarter-core:^1.0@dev
 ```

-This will generate a folder `luya-kickstarter-core` containg all required controllers, views and configs based on the description from above.
+This will generate a folder `luya-kickstarter-core` containing all required controllers, views and configs based on the description from above.